ShanGGraff/pizza_parlor/README.md

 # Pizza Parlor

-#### A project to show understanding of JavaScript Objects and methods.
+#### A project to demonstrate understanding of JavaScript Objects and methods.
 A user should be able to order a pizza, choose toppings, choose size of pizza and the webpage should return the cost of the pizza dependent on size and toppings chosen.

 #### By Shane Graff